UM-LPM/GIANT/docs/GenIATraP_robostrike_problem_domain.md

 <center><img src="/docs/images/robostrikeProblemDomain/robostrike_problem_domain_missile.png" alt="Robostrike" width="100"/></center>

 #### Environment Perception
 Agents perceives their surroundings using a **Ray Perception Sensor**.
 During configuration, a specific number of rays and their respective angles are defined.
 Basic raycasting can be replaced with **spherical rays**, which emit in a predefined direction.
-If a ray intersects with a detectable object, it returns information regarding the object and additional detection details.
+If a ray intersects with a detectable object (ray color is set to green), it returns information regarding the object and additional detection details.
 If no object is detected, the ray perception sensor returns an empty result.
 Rays can detect other agents, power-ups, missiles, obstacles and walls.

 <center><img src="/docs/images/robostrikeProblemDomain/robostrike_problem_domain_object_detection.png" alt="Robostrike" width="400"/></center>